oracle-livelabs/cloudtestdrive/cloud-native/kubernetes/service-mesh/linkerd-monitoring-traffic-flows.md

 </details>

-    We can see reporting details on a number of Kubernetes objects within the namespace in addition to the route diagram.

-2. There are details on the deployments and also specific pods, scroll down a bit we can see further information.
+2. We can use the service mesh to see details on a number of Kubernetes objects within the namespace in addition to the route diagram.
+There are details on the deployments and also specific pods, scroll down a bit we can see further information.

     ![Additional details on out namespace in linkerd](images/linkerd-app-namespace-bottom-of-page.png)